devcontainers/images/src/universal/README.md

 Refer to [this guide](https://containers.dev/guide/dockerfile) for more details.

-## Disable Codespaces Automatic Setup
+## Disabling Automatic Setup in Codespaces

 Codespaces will automatically perform some default setup when the `universal` image is used and no `postCreateCommand` is provided.
 This can be disabled with the `customizations.codespaces.disableAutomaticConfiguration` setting: